GameStop stock is falling after Reddit surge. Here's why that's not a surprise

-GameStop made big news as its stock price skyrocketed thanks to traders on Reddit.
-The video game retailer's share price grew by more than 14,300%, but it's since plummeted, going from $328 on Friday to closing at $92 on Wednesday.
-Fans of the stock continue to hold their GameStop stocks to stick it to Wall Street and hedge funds, but don't be fooled, the company isn't doing so hot.
+GameStop's stock price soared last week due to a concerted effort by traders on Reddit.
+The video game retailer's shares grew by more than 14,300%, but they've since plummeted, going from $328 on Friday to a close of $53.50 on Thursday.
+Fans of the stock continue to hold their GameStop shares to stick it to Wall Street and hedge funds, but don't be fooled, the company isn't doing so hot.

 The share price for GameStop doesn't tell the whole story about the company.
 Indeed, one of the reasons for its stratospheric gains is that so many institutional investors were betting on it to fail -- to an absurd degree.
 That type of investing, known as short selling, opened the door to individuals who coordinated their efforts online to drive up the price.